-Which Visual Skills are Necessary For Reading and Learning?
+Which Visual Skills are Necessary For Your Child’s Reading and Learning?

-How Can Parents and Teachers Spot a Child’s Visual Dysfunction?
+How Can You Spot Your Child’s Visual Dysfunction?

 - Reading below school grade level

-- They may resist going to school or doing homework
+- Resists going to school or doing homework